 Here’s how getting code reviewed and submitted with Gerrit is different from doing the same with GitHub:

-You need the add a commit-msg hook script when you clone a repo for the first time using a snippet you can find e.g. here;
+You need to add a commit-msg hook script when you clone a repo for the first time using a snippet you can find e.g. here;

 Your review will be on a single commit instead of a branch.
 You use